 As we approached, he glanced over with a tiny bit of apprehension, but we quickly put him at ease, introducing ourselves and thanking him for participating in the day’s events.
 Then I said to him, “And by the way, I wanted to thank you for my college education.”
 He raised a skeptical eyebrow.
 “How’s that?”

 “Well,” I explained, “I grew up in Kentucky on a tobacco farm back in the Seventies.
-Nearly everyone I knew raised tobacco, and that’s how my dad saved for our tuition.
-Every year, after we sold the crop at auction, he’d set aside a couple thousand each for my brother and I, and by the time I graduated from high school, I had a pretty good savings.
+Nearly everyone I knew raised tobacco, and that’s how my dad saved for our college tuition.
+Every year, after we sold the crop at auction, he’d set aside a couple thousand each for my brother and me, and by the time I graduated from high school, I had a pretty good savings.
 Anyway, nowadays when I see someone smoking, I have mixed feelings.
 Everybody knows it’s bad for you, but at the same time, it makes me think how tobacco enabled me to get a good education and not go into a lot of debt.
 So… thanks!”

 Hitchens nodded, looking down and absorbing what I’d just said.
 After a moment he took a long drag off his cigarette, then lifted it in salute as he exhaled a plume of smoke.
 “Much obliged,” he said with a smirk.